daihocmo/learn-vietnamese/docs/guide.md

-The structure of this guide is based on [TheMoeWay's Guide](https://learnjapanese.moe/guide/) (TheMoeWay's guide includes the "Preface" part, which tackles many questions about traditional language learning methods so feel free to check this out).
+The structure of this guide is based on [TheMoeWay's Guide](https://learnjapanese.moe/guide/) (TheMoeWay's guide includes the **Preface** part, which tackles many questions about traditional language learning methods so feel free to check it out).

 Vietnamese has: